 Posted on: Aug 3, 2018, | By Candy, WayKen Marketing Manager

 Every successful project reaches a stage where it is time to mass produce it.
 However, things here are not so easy.
 You first need to make an industrial prototype and even before that, design it.
 You are going to ask me.
 Hey, I’ve already designed my product and managed to make a prototype of it, what else is there to design?
-Well, industrial prototype design, or as it is often called, design for manufacturability is a complex and time-consuming process but it is definitely worth your time if you want to gain more profit for your business.
+Well, industrial product design prototype, or as it is often called, design for manufacturability is a complex and time-consuming process but it is definitely worth your time if you want to gain more profit for your business.

 This article aims to give some guidelines and ideas regarding your current product design.
 You will read about things that you should address in order to convert your product design prototyping into a manufacturable industrial prototype design.
 You’ll be able to modify your design for mass-production purposes.
 But first, let’s clear up a few questions.